Devotional Book Guidelines

 About Your Contributions

 Those who contribute to this project agree that all royalties of the devotional books will go to the Women's Ministries Scholarship Fund of the division in which the book is published.
 They further agree that they will receive no payment for any contributions submitted or accepted for publication.
-However, each author will receive a complimentary copy of the book from Pacific Press Publishing Association as well as an author's discount on additional book purchases.
+However, each author will receive a complimentary copy of the book from Pacific Press Publishing Association as well as an author's discount on additional books purchased for gifts.

 Authors are encouraged to submit no more than two devotionals in any one year unless notified otherwise.
-If you have been notified that a devotional of yours was not accepted, please do not resubmit it unless you have made significant changes which more accurately reflect the devotional book guidelines.
+If you have been notified that a devotional of yours was not accepted, please do not resubmit it unless you have made significant changes which more accurately reflect the devotional book guidelines and the list of pointers fo writers.

 Thank you for contributing to our women's devotional book, which has been published annually since 1992.
-The royalties from book sales have helped fund 2,461 scholarship awarded to Adventtist women from 132 countries who are enrolled in Adventist higher education.
+The royalties from book sales have helped fund 2,559 scholarships awarded to Adventist women from 137 countries who are enrolled in Adventist higher education.

 Submissions that are not accepted